awsdocs/aws-cdk-guide/doc_source/cli.md

       --progress             Display mode for stack activity events [string] [choices: "bar", "events"]

-      --rollback             Rollback stack to stable state on failure (iterate more rapidly with --no-rollback or -R)
+      --rollback             Rollback stack to stable state on failure.
+Defaults to 'true', iterate more rapidly with --no-rollback or -R. Note: do **not** disable this flag for deployments with resource replacements, as that
-                                                       [boolean] [default: true]
+                             will always fail                          [boolean]

+      --hotswap              Attempts to perform a 'hotswap' deployment, which skips CloudFormation and updates the resources
+                             directly, and falls back to a full deployment if that is not possible.
+Do not use this in production environments                              [boolean]

+      --watch                Continuously observe the project files, and deploy the given stack(s) automatically when changes are detected.
+Implies --hotswap by default    [boolean]
 ```

 ### `cdk destroy`<a name="w363aac27b7c37b7b9"></a>